joe-at-fiziico/aclTutorialRename/README.md

 Use StrongLoop API Explorer to help this tutorial.
 To see the changes on the exposed api on these three models.

+Q2.
+Try to use the api GET /bosses/{id} in explorer.
+    Use mongodb viwer to get the value of 'id'.
+    'id' is the _id of boss.

 Loopback ACL tutorial